 Introduction

 The foster care system in the United States serves as a critical safety net for children who have experienced abuse, neglect, or abandonment.
-In particular, West Virginia desperately needs a well-functioning foster care system, as the proportion of children in foster care is significantly higher than national and regional averages.
+In particular, West Virginia in desperately needs a well-functioning foster care system, as the proportion of children in foster care is significantly higher than national and regional averages.
 As shown in Figure 1, West Virginia has a higher rate of children in foster care per 100,000 children compared to the national and regional averages, with the neighboring states of Ohio and Kentucky highlighted for comparison.

 Between 2013 and 2019, West Virginia experienced a near doubling in this rate, coinciding with the onset and peak of the opioid crisis.
-This increase was not as dramatic in neighboring states nor was it observed nationwide.
+This increase was not as dramatic in neighboring states nor observed nationwide.
 The comparatively lower fatal overdose rates in these states suggest that the opioid crisis had a less severe impact than in West Virginia.

 Increases in opioid abuse can contribute to higher rates of child neglect and abandonment.
 In 2016, parental substance abuse was a factor in 47 percent of West Virginia foster care placements.
 In recent years, the estimated rate of neonatal abstinence syndrome (NAS) has increased significantly nationwide, with a national average of 6.2 children with NAS per 1,000 newborn hospitalizations; unfortunately, West Virginia ranks worst in the nation, with an average of 40.8 per 1,000 newborn hospitalizations.
 Changes in these indicators of opioid abuse are highly correlated with increases in the foster care population in West Virginia.

 Unfortunately, long-term outcomes for youth who age out of foster care without permanent family placements tend to be poorer than those of children who are adopted or reunited with their birth parents.
-Linder and Hanlon’s (2023) comprehensive review of the literature indicates that children adopted from foster care experience substantially better outcomes across multiple dimensions—educational attainment, economic stability, and housing security—compared to their peers who age out of the system.
+Linder and Hanlon’s (2023) comprehensive review of the literature indicate that children adopted from foster care experience substantially better outcomes across multiple dimensions—educational attainment, economic stability, and housing security—compared to their peers who age out of the system.
 Adopted children are more likely to complete higher levels of education and secure stable employment over their lifetimes.
 Furthermore, McMillen et al. (2005) found that rates of psychiatric disorders were significantly higher among youth aging out of foster care compared to those in adoptive placements, highlighting the critical role of permanency in fostering emotional and mental well-being.

-The most recent round of Child and Family Services Reviews (CFSRs)—conducted in all 50 states and the District of Columbia between 2015 and 2018—showed that West Virginia failed to substantially conform in the seven outcome domains about safety, permanency, and well-being.
+The most recent round of Child and Family Services Reviews (CFSRs)—conducted in all 50 states and the District of Columbia between 2015 and 2018, showed that West Virginia failed to substantially conform in the seven outcome domains about safety, permanency, and well-being.
 Higher rates of adoption from foster care could decrease the prevalence of these educational, economic, and mental health deficiencies.
-On the bright side for West Virginia, as shown in Figure 2, adoption rates tend to be higher than regional and national averages and have been consistently rising in comparison to the national and the other two comparison states.
+On the bright side for West Virginia, as shown in Figure 2, adoption rates tend to be higher than regional and national averages and have been consistently rising comparing to the national and the two bordering states.
 (See Figure 2 which shows adoption as a percentage of total exits from foster care, where other types of exits include aging out and emancipation).

 Providing a more stable foster care environment can also improve some of these outcomes.
 West Virginia excels in stability, including placement stability, ranking first among states with the fewest moves per 1,000 days in foster care.
 West Virginia also ranked second among all states for the fewest incidences of maltreatment within foster care.